MATH 106. Mathematics for the Benefit of Mission and Society. (4 Credits)

 An introduction to machine learning that emphasizes application to data.
 Both supervised and unsupervised methods are discussed, including classification, clustering, regression, and feature selection, along with neural networks/deep learning.
 Prerequisite: MATH 363.

 MATH 485.
 Advanced Topics in Mathematics.
-(4 Credits)
+(2 or 4 Credits)

 MATH 493.
 Mentored Research Seminar.
 (2 or 4 Credits)